 If you like fast-paced songs with an uptempo beat, then LM.C is the right band for you.
 While hearing their music it’s hard to stay seated, you just have to move, jump or dance.
 The quirky electronic sounds that they mix with their rock music is really catchy.
 And if you think you’ve heard everything they have to offer after just two or three songs, you’re definitely wrong.
 Although all of their songs are fast and on the lighter side of visual kei, there is a clear difference between the happy John and the heavy Let ’em crazy.
 Oh, and if you have photo sensitive epilepsy or other types of similar conditions you might want to watch out if you’re watching their PV’s: they switch their images and colors just as fast as their music.

 Listen to LM.C

 Below are a few examples of songs LM.C released and I tried to select the songs from both the happy as well as the darker side of their repertoire.
-These are of course personal favorites, so if you want to see more of them: check their Youtube-channel (and buy their CD’s of course 😉.
+These are of course personal favorites, so if you want to see more of them: check their Youtube-channel (and buy their CD’s of course or look them up on Spotify😉.
 Scroll down to see where you can buy them).

 This is one of their songs I think has everything they stand for: a fast-paced song with electronic sounds that gives the rythm a quirky feeling and excellent guitar play.
 I also like the keyboard riff at the end, which gives the song just a little extra.
 Also notice the transitions to the calmer parts in the song.
 This one definitely ends up in my shortlist when listening to LM.C.